neugierige/cipher-challenge/README.md

 By the end of this, students should be able to:

-- Use the module pattern in solving a problem
+-   Solve the same problem in both Ruby and JavaScript
-- Write Jasmine tests to drive their solution

 ## Instructions